Greengamefire/Mario-Kart-World-Manual-AP/README.md

 Special cup - gold 150cc,

-1 gold trophy from any cup: 0
+1 gold trophy from any cup

-2 gold trophys from any cup: 0
+2 gold trophys from any cup

-3 gold trophys from any cup: 0
+3 gold trophys from any cup

-4 gold trophys from any cup: 0
+4 gold trophys from any cup

-5 gold trophys from any cup: 0
+5 gold trophys from any cup

-6 gold trophys from any cup: 0
+6 gold trophys from any cup

-7 gold trophys from any cup: 0
+7 gold trophys from any cup

-8 gold trophys from any cup: 0
+8 gold trophys from any cup

 # Contact-Me